 Sea Shepherd is like the Batman of the ocean: an eco-vigilante group willing to travel where governments can’t (or won’t) to hunt down poachers, preserve ocean habitats and protect marine species.

 Since its founding 40 years ago, the organization has been involved in campaigns in pretty much every single body of water, including hunting Antarctic whalers, stopping poachers off the sunny coast of Syracuse, Italy, and intervening in the Faroe Islands’ whale hunts.
 In addition to relying on innocuous conservation tactics like documenting and filming poaching operations, Sea Shepherd doesn’t shy away from more confrontational intervention methods, like using their own boats to physically block the movement of fishing vessels, or shooting water cannons and stink bombs at target poaching boats.
-As the organization celebrates 40 years of marine conservation, our friend Lucas (editor at Project Earth) sat down with Sea Shepherd founder Paul Watson, to discuss the pros and cons of direct action, and the key to saving our oceans.
+As the organization celebrates 40 years of marine conservation, we sat down with Sea Shepherd founder Paul Watson to discuss the pros and cons of direct action, and the key to saving our oceans.
 We talked about pirates, politics, and much more.